berke-ozcan/visual-cube/README.md

 # Visual Cube by Berke ÖZCAN
-A 2d rubik's cube simulation.
+A 2d virtual rubik's cube.
 Made by Berke ÖZCAN in 31.07.2019

-## Usage
+## Functions
 Moves and rotations

 Scramble & Solve(reset) options